canonical/discourse-k8s-operator/docs/how-to/backup-and-restore.md

 For this How-to, it is supposed that S3 has been configured (see [how to configure S3](./configure-s3.md).
-Running the Discourse Operator without S3 configured is not recommended as it will not work in HA mode and it is risky and data loss can happen in the workload container is restarted.
+Running the Discourse Operator without S3 configured is not recommended as it will not work in HA mode and it is risky and data loss can happen if the workload container is restarted.

 ## Backup and restore using Discourse backup functionality